pagopa/pn-local-emulator/README.md

     }
 ]'

-# Get the report, as you can see some result are 'ok'
+# Get the report, as you can see some results are 'ok'
 curl --location --request GET 'localhost:8080/checklistresult'
 ```